Pant Wildlife Sanctuary

 Pant Wildlife Sanctuary is a wildlife sanctuary in India, situated near Rajgir in Nalanda district, Bihar, India.
 It is under the Nalanda forest division.

 Climate

 The climate is normal for the Nalanda district.
 There are three distinct seasons, summer (March to May) when temperature remains 44° C - 20° C, winter (October to February) when temperature remains 28° C - 6° C, and Monsoon (June to September) when rainfall is 1860 mm.
 The average summer temperature is 29 °C, and the average winter temperature is 17 °C.

 Geography

 This wildlife sanctuary represents a remnant patch of forests nestled in the picturesque Rajgir Hills within the South Gangetic Plain.
 This sanctuary lies between latitudes 24°55’ and 25°05’ N and longitude 85°6’ and 85°30’ E in Nalanda District of Bihar and extends over an area of 3584 hectares or 35.84 sq. km.
-The protection this forest was notified as Pant Wildlife Sanctuary Rajgir in 1978.
+For protection, this forest was notified as Pant Wildlife Sanctuary Rajgir in 1978.